-Facebook, Instagram, Airbnb, Uber — these and other great products didn’t start off as the fully-fledged platforms we know today.
+Facebook, Instagram, Airbnb, Uber—these and other great products didn’t start off as the fully-fledged platforms we know today.
 Instead, they embarked on their journeys as MVPs.

-An MVP, or a minimum viable product, is the version of a new product with just enough features to satisfy the initial market demand and user expectations.
+An MVP, or minimum viable product, is the version of a new product with just enough features to satisfy the initial market demand and user expectations.
 Its aim is to validate the concept and generate feedback for further development.

 Let’s take Instagram, for example.
 Before it became a global hub uniting millions of people, businesses, creators, and many more, it started as a simple photo-sharing app.
 The MVP version allowed users to snap photos, apply filters, and share experiences with friends.
 It was a focused offering that resonated with users who wanted a sleek and intuitive way to share visuals.
 Over time, Instagram’s creators expanded the platform, adding features like direct messaging, video sharing, and advanced editing tools.